abdshomad/youtube-transcript-fetcher/docs/next-enhancements-001.md

 - **Description**: Implement a simple user authentication system.
 This would enable the synchronization of download history and edited transcripts across multiple devices, moving beyond browser-based local storage.

 ### NE006 - Multi-Language Transcript Support
-- **Status**: Suggested
+- **Status**: Implemented
-- **Date**: 11 Nov 2025
+- **Date**: 14 Nov 2025
-- **Description**: Add an option for the user to select a target language.
-The Gemini API would then generate the transcript in the specified language, making the tool useful for a global audience.
+- **Description**: An option has been added for the user to select a target language from a dropdown menu within the transcript modal.
+The Gemini API then generates the transcript in the specified language, making the tool useful for a global audience.

 ### NE007 - Advanced Prompt Customization
 - **Status**: Suggested